-Plastic bags are unsuitable for curing as they are not impervious to oxygen.
+Plastic bags aren’t good for curing as they are not impervious to oxygen.
 Also, you don’t want your weed tasting like plastic.

 Pack buds loosely in containers without compacting or crushing them.
 Seal containers and store in a cool, dry, dark place.

 Within a day or two you’ll notice buds get a little softer as moisture from the middle of the buds rehydrates the outer parts.
 If this doesn’t happen, you have likely over-dried your cannabis.

 Humidity inside sealed jars should be 55-65%.
 If you’re unsure, you can also buy a digital hygrometer—which measures moisture—available for $20 or so at any hardware store.

 Burp your buds

 During the first week of curing, regardless of humidity level, open the containers once or twice a day for a couple minutes—this is called burping.
 This releases moisture and replenishes oxygen inside the container.

 If you notice an odor of ammonia when opening a container, it means the buds are not dry enough and anaerobic bacteria are consuming them, which will lead to moldy, rotten cannabis.
 Leave the lid off for a day and reseal tomorrow.

 After the first week, burp containers only once every few days.

 How long does it take to cure cannabis?

 After two to four weeks in containers, your cannabis should be cured enough to give you a flavorful, aromatic, and quality experience.
 Some people prefer to cure for four to eight weeks, and some strains even benefit from six months or more of curing.